zarrabeitia/adolpy/README.txt

 Tracer objects, called "Active"s in this implementation, are used to trace the execution of the function for a given input and store the partial derivatives at each step.
 Routines used by the target function must be prepared to deal with Active objects.
-Currently, "activated" versions for of the functions in math.* and the builtin abs(x) function are supplied in the modules adolpy.admath and adolpy.builtins, respectively.
+Currently, "activated" versions for some of the functions in math.* and the builtin abs(x) function are supplied in the modules adolpy.admath and adolpy.builtins, respectively.

 INSTALLATION INSTRUCTIONS